 What is Interactive Diagnosis Data Explorer (IDDE)?

 The Interactive Diagnostic Data Explorer is simply just a GUI that is used to view and edit a core dump, heap dump, or java dump file.
 The IDDE tool does not do any sort of analysis of the dump file, such as producing a summary, graph, or recommendations.
-For heap dump analysis, you would use the Heap Analyzer tool.
 Instead, the tool is simply meant to view and add comments to a dump file.
 The IDDE is an alternative to the jdmpview command.

 Installing the IDDE

 Launching the IDDE